 Get away from it all and experience a weekend of peace, prayer, and self-care with young adults from across the Episcopal Diocese of Olympia…

-This casual retreat is designed for adults in their 20s and 30s who are seeking to experience an array of contemplative practices from a Taizé service to lectio divina to centering prayer.
-The retreat center is just south of Seattle and right on the coast.
+This casual retreat, held at the waterfront Archbishop Brunett Retreat Center at the Palisades, just south of Seattle, is designed for adults in their 20s and 30s who are seeking to experience an array of contemplative practices from a Taizé service to lectio divina to centering prayer.

 ♦ Holy Hikes

 Once a month on Saturday mornings, nature lovers of all ages and from across the Diocese of Olympia set-off on Holy Hikes®.
 On these treks, you will make new friends, explore trails throughout western Washington, and experience prayer and an occasional Eucharist in the beauty of the outdoors, immersed in what John Muir called God’s “first temples.”
 Holy Hikes® is part of a nationwide network of people who seek out the natural world as a place to connect with God.
-For more information go to: ecww.org/holy-hikes
+Click here for more information on upcoming hikes.

 ♦ Meaningful Movies